centminmod/centminmod-magento2/readme.md

   varnish:vcl:generate                     Generates Varnish VCL and echos it to the command line
 ```

-Define your custom variables for Magento 2.2.2 install
+Define your custom variables for Magento 2.2.2 install.
+I use `pwgen` password generator command to randomise some parts of the values for database name `DBNAME`, database username `DBUSER`, database user password `DBPASS`, Magento admin user password `ADMINPASS` and the backend Admin url `BACKEND_FRONTNAME`.

 ```